 And if they’re so important, how do you go about acquiring lots of relevant, authoritative backlinks for higher rankings?

-That’s the subject of today’s guide to backlinks and link building – so you can understand how backlinks work in catapulting your website to the top of the search engine results pages (SERPs).
+That’s the subject of today’s guide to backlinks and link building.
+With these insights, you’ll come to understand how backlinks can catapult your website to the top of the search engine results pages (SERPs).

 Backlinks are the backbone of the internet.
 Ever since we surfed the net on Netscape, we’ve clicked on links to discover helpful content.

-But backlinks are meaningful for another reason.
+Backlinks are meaningful for many other reasons.
 To Google, backlinks indicate whether a web page has high-quality content or low-quality content and if the page is relevant.